Geriatric and Extended Care Nurse Practitioner Residency (GEC-NPR) Program

 - Be a U.S. born or naturalized citizen.

-- Be a novice NP in Geriatrics.
+- Be a novice Nurse Practitioner.

 - Current and unrestricted registration as an RN and NP in the state of North Carolina.
+(NC is a Compact Nursing State)

 - Proficient in written and spoken English.